Vegan Bodybuilder Shares What He Eats to Build Muscle Without Supplements

 Q: What's your favorite vegan restaurant?

 RC: I've just moved to Colorado from Arizona and my favorite vegan restaurant in Arizona is a chain called Loving Hut, an Asian fast food vegan restaurant.
 The company is based in Taiwan and they're nationwide.
-The dinning is nothing fancy, not expensive, and the food has large portions--the way I love to eat.
+The dining is nothing fancy, not expensive, and the food has large portions--the way I love to eat.
 I normally order the Buddha Bowl with fried rice, vegetables, and tofu.

 Q: How does being a vegan bodybuilder affect your performance compared to nonvegan bodybuilders?